You are currently viewing Direct Taxes and the Government

 f.
 Increases government accountability

 Direct taxes create engagement forums between the citizens and the government.
-Since the government is aware that many people are paying taxes and direct taxes create awareness of tax payments, the government anticipates questions from the citizens on the use of the taxes collected.
+Since the government is aware that many people are paying taxes and direct taxes create awareness of tax payments, the government expects questions from the citizens on the use of the taxes collected.

 g.
 Productive

 Direct taxes rely on the number of taxpayers.
-It is anticipated that the higher the population in the country, the higher the amount of direct taxes that the government will collect.
+It is expected that the higher the population in the country, the higher the amount of direct taxes that the government will collect.
 For example, when the population is high, there will be more people employed, hence more employment taxes.

 Besides, there will be more people who want to go into business; hence, there will be more people paying business income taxes.
 For example, with the rising Kenyan population and lack of formal employment, it is expected that more people will start small businesses and thus pay more turnover tax.